-The highlight of this trip is the gorilla trekking in Bwindi Forest and it’s important that everything is planned in advance like the gorilla permits and chimpanzee tracking permits and another thing it’s advisable to not pack too much because huge luggage will became a burden at some extent.
+The highlight of this trip is the gorilla trekking in Bwindi Forest and it’s important that everything is planned in advance like the gorilla permits and chimpanzee tracking permits and another thing it’s advisable to not pack too much because huge luggage will become a burden at some extent.

 Make sure that you pack enough water and snacks and more importantly don’t forget the rain jacket and the camera and also if you have a heavy bag don’t forget to hire a porter at the national park headquarters when going for gorilla trekking.
-And if you on a self-drive safari still its recommended that you hire a ranger guide in national parks when going for game drive in the park.
+And if you on a self-drive safari still its recommended that you hire a ranger guide in national parks when going for a game drive in the park.

 What to expect